ierazo1/Reusable-Modal/README.md

-# Dynamic Components Using A Single Modal On Vue 3
+# Reusable Modal With Vue 3

 This little project to help understand a way to share a modal component with different views/components using the new <script setup> api from vuejs 3.